In the photo above we see a group shot of some of the men in our family, fathers every one.

 On the far right is my maternal grandfather, John Cardona, from him came a strong work ethic, I’d watch him sit up at night at the kitchen table with a composition book and the stub of a pencil, teaching himself to read and write.
 He came to this country alone and worked for several years to save enough to start his own hat cleaning and shoe shine business, and finally bring his wife and his daughter, my mother, to this country.
 One of his favorite stories, retold time and again at family gatherings, was how, as a young Italian immigrant applying for a job in a South Philadelphia shipyard, he was asked by a foreman if he knew how a steam-driven stationary locomotive worked, to which he instantly, replied “More steam, more coal!” and the foreman just as quickly shot back, “You got the job!”

-On the far left in the photo is his son, also John, and from him, well, he was in the stage-show business in Pittsburgh and as such represented to me a kind of a cool Mad Men sophistication which I had not seen in our family before: he drove a black 1957 Buick convertible, drank Heineken, married a Jewish woman, and threw parties to which he invited his interior decorator.
+On the far left in the photo is his son, also John, and from him, well, he was in the stage-show business in Pittsburgh and as such represented to me a kind of a cool Mad Men sophistication which I had not seen in our family before: he drove a black 1957 Buick convertible, drank Heineken, and threw parties to which he invited his interior decorator.